vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 Deploy CF for k8s using the `./cf-install-values.yml` file created above.

-Also, to successfully install locally you remove superflous requirements using the templates `config-optional/remove-resource-requirements.yml` and `config-optional/remove-ingressgateway-service.yml`.
+Also, to successfully install locally you remove superfluous requirements using the templates `config-optional/remove-resource-requirements.yml` and `config-optional/remove-ingressgateway-service.yml`.
 ```
 kapp deploy -a cf -f <(ytt -f config -f ./cf-install-values.yml -f ./config-optional/remove-resource-requirements.yml -f ./config-optional/remove-ingressgateway-service.yml)
 ```